Low Limit Holdem Strategy and Tactics Get More Stats on Your Opponents - Free Hand Sample

 Here are a few of the most common starting hand mistakes you can make in a low limit game:

 When your opponent makes these mistakes they automatically pay a price for them.
 For example when they play a hand like 56s against one or two opponents they won’t hit their hand often enough to make money in the long run.
-In addition when they do have a draw the pot odds and implied odds will be much tighter with fewer people in the pot.
+In addition when they do have a draw the pot odds and implied odds will be much tighter because there are fewer people in the pot.

-Besides the automatic price your opponent is paying you should take advantage of their mistakes and increase the severity of their error:
+Besides the automatic price your opponent is paying you should take advantage of their mistakes and increase the severity of their errors:

 Avoiding Starting Hand Mistakes